vaibhavbafna5/friday/data/nlu.md

 - Perl, update your software
 - Perl, update your brain

+- Update yourself
+- Update your software
+- Update your brain
+- Evolve
+- I need you to evolve
+- You need to evolve
+- Please evolve
+- Update your model
+- Fix your model
+- Pull the latest update

 - Perl, evolve
 - Perl, I need you to evolve
 - Perl, you need to evolve
 - Perl, please evolve

+- Perl, update your model
+- Perl, fix your model
+- Perl, pull the latest update

 ## intent:pause_music
 - Pause music